 On average, five people are arrested for a driving under the influence (DUI) in Broward County every day.
 Law enforcement detained over 1,900 people in the County on DUI charges in 2015, making it a common offense.
 While the risks associated with DUI have been widely publicized, Florida drivers continue to find themselves facing DUI charges.
 The causes for this are as varied and unique as the people of the state themselves.

-Many times, good people simply make mistakes—they did not realize they were just above the legal limit for blood alcohol level, or they did not have another ride, or any number of other reasons put them behind the wheel.
+Many times, good people simply make mistakes—they didn't realize they were just above the legal limit for blood alcohol level, or they did not have another ride, or any number of other reasons or even desperations put them behind the wheel.

 In Florida, and across the country, a driver is considered impaired when his or her blood alcohol content (BAC) level is .08 percent or higher.
-Although, it is possible to be charged with a DUI even at a lower BAC if a person is significantly impaired.
+It's even possible to be charged with a DUI even at a lower BAC if a person is significantly impaired.
 Law enforcement determines a person’s level of impairment through a number of tests, including:

 - Loss of licensure